 - Renal System: The kidneys can suffer from constant, uncontrolled drug or alcohol use.
 These substances can cause various kidney diseases that eventually lead to kidney malfunction or failure.

 - Reproductive: Drug and alcohol abuse can decrease libido and most often cause infertility.
-Women who are desperate to procure drugs sometimes become prostitutes, which makes them susceptible to different sexually transmitted diseases.
+Women who are desperate to procure drugs sometimes become prostitutes, making them susceptible to different sexually transmitted diseases.

-- Respiratory: Drugs can cause breathing to slow, block air from entering the lungs, and worsen the condition of people already suffering from respiratory diseases.
-It can also lead to bronchitis, pneumonia, asthma,and similar respiratory illnesses.
+- Respiratory: Drugs can cause breathing to slow, block air from entering the lungs, and worsen people already suffering from respiratory diseases.
+It can also lead to bronchitis, pneumonia, asthma, and similar respiratory illnesses.

 - Skeletal: Drug and alcohol abuse can cause osteomyelitis, tooth decay, spinal conditions, and different forms of arthritis, leading to increased bone fragility and susceptibility to fracture.

-( Ecstasys effect can vary.
+( Ecstasy effect can vary.
 Ecstasy’s effects on the body may start to be felt within 20 minutes to 1 hour.
 Some effects may last for approximately 6 hours.)

-If you or a loved one is suffering from drug or alcohol abuse, don’t hesitate to reach out for help.
+If you or a loved one suffers from drug or alcohol abuse, don’t hesitate to reach out for help.
 Visit American Addiction Centers for a complete list of hotlines in the USA.